Kruger seeks to follow path to 'impartial and fair justice'

 “For 35 years he worked as hard as he could in the service of the public to render impartial and fair justice and he always did his best,” she said.
 “It can only be the rest of our hope that we are as successful as he was in that endeavor.”

-Kline said the one thing he’s not sure of is how interested Kruger is in following in Stevens’ footsteps.
+Kline, who is friends with Kruger, said he’s not sure how interested she is in following in Stevens’ footsteps.
 She has a big family in California, her husband works at a San Francisco law firm, and they have two young kids and a house they love.

-Kruger told him that she twice was offered the job of solicitor general and turned it down, though he wasn’t clear when those offers were made.
+Kruger told him that she twice turned down an offer to be nominated for solicitor general, though that job doesn’t come with a lifetime appointment.

+A media spokesperson is working with Kruger since her name was floated as a possible Breyer replacement.
+Kruger declined an interview request for this story but sat for photos Thursday.

-Wolff, who worked with her for four years, thinks the nation’s highest court is Kruger’s dream job.
+Wolff, who worked with her for four years, thinks Kruger’s dream is to be a justice at the nation’s highest court.
 But Kline said some people wonder if that’s the case.

 Attorneys push aggressively for judicial positions and that’s not her style, he said.